ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Pomegranate?

-Punica granatum is our top-ranked form of Pomegranate, classified as T1 Preferred with S2 bioavailability.
-We compared 1 forms in our formulary.
+Punica granatum is our top-rated form of Pomegranate, and we compared 1 forms in our formulary to rank it.

 1forms compared